At the intersection of scholarship and applied practice.

 Founder & Principal Historian

-Stephen Austin is a historian and cultural resource specialist with advanced training in environmental and political history and extensive professional experience in cultural resource management across the Pacific Northwest and Intermountain West.
-His work spans architectural history, historical research, and regulatory compliance, with a focus on producing clear, well-supported documentation for complex projects.
+Stephen Austin is a historian and cultural resource specialist with expertise in environmental and political history and more than a decade of experience in cultural resource management across the Pacific Northwest and Intermountain West.
+He meets the Secretary of the Interior’s Professional Qualification Standards in History and Architectural History.

 For inquiries about consulting engagements, research partnerships, or general information.